bhupeshkd/AI_CRM_Automation/README.md

 ---

 # 🚀 Project Overview

-AI CRM Automation is a complete Customer Relationship Management platform designed for automobile dealerships.
+AI CRM Automation is a production-ready Customer Relationship Management platform designed for automobile dealerships.

-Instead of simply storing customer information, the system automatically analyzes every lead using Artificial Intelligence, qualifies the customer, recommends the next action, schedules follow-ups, stores conversations, synchronizes data with Google Sheets, and provides an interactive management dashboard.
+Instead of simply storing customer information, the system automatically analyzes every lead using Google Gemini AI, qualifies the customer, assigns a lead score and priority, recommends the next sales action, synchronizes lead data with Google Sheets, and provides an interactive CRM dashboard for managing leads, appointments, follow-ups, and conversations.

-The project follows a production-style architecture with clear separation between API, Services, Repositories, AI modules and Frontend.
+The project follows a layered architecture with a clear separation between APIs, Services, Repositories, AI modules, Database, and Frontend.

 ---